 These tips can make it easier to cool things down when sibling fights break out:

 - Treat all children fairly.
 But remember that fair treatment isn’t necessarily the same treatment.
-For example, it might not be possible to treat a six-year-old and a three-year-old the same.
+For example, you can have different expectations of a 6-year-old and a 3-year-old.

 - Avoid negative comparisons.
 Saying something like, ‘You should have known better because you’re older’ or ‘You’re the troublemaker’ can make a child feel even more hurt or resentful.

 - Use family rules to make expectations about behaviour clear.
+For example, ‘We speak kindly’.
 You can remind your children of the relevant family rule and follow through consistently with consequences.